Characterisation-Virtual-Laboratory/CVL_Community/_posts/2019-05-04-champions.md

 The CVL Champions is part of the Characterisation Data enhanced Virtual Laboratory (CDeVL) project, funded by the Australian Research Data Commons (ARDC).

+## Invitation

+The CVL Community (Neuroscience, Microscopy, Structural Biology, Atom Probe, Neutron Techniques) is providing a unique opportunity for both external and internal staff / HRD students to develop their training skills in a free 2 day workshop (all costs paid).The workshop was designed to provide guidance, methods and tips for developing and delivering quality, impactful training;
+whilst also encouraging attendees to become reflective practitioners, able to seek and act upon feedback and try new modes of training.
+To join you need to have enthusiasm for delivering knowledge to others.
+The training we provide is highly interactive in nature.
+Throughout the workshop participants are encouraged to bring their thoughts and voice into all discussions; sharing experiences and swapping ideas.
+We will also facilitate the a network between the participants, regardless of their areas of expertise, enabling the development of a support network for future practice development.

+If you think this workshop might be of interest to someone else, please forward this opportunity.
+Registration open on 18 June 2019 and close 31 July 2019.

 ## Why be a CVL champion?

 * Becoming a CVL champion provides access to networking, advanced skills development, and demonstrates service to the profession.